Skip to main content

 MacroDescriptionExamples

-{az:START:END}Substitution of alphanumeric sequence.
-Instead of START, specify the beginning of the sequence, instead of END - the end.
+{az:START:END}Substitution of a numeric-character sequence.
+Instead of START, the beginning of the sequence is specified, instead of END - the end.
 The length of END must be greater than or equal to the length of START.
-Characters at the end of the END sequence must be after (in alphabetical order) the characters at the beginning of the START sequence.
-Any UTF-8 character sequences can be used.{az:a:z} - substitution of all characters from a to z (a, b, c, ..., x, z). {az:aaa:zzz} - substitution of all characters from aaa to zzz (aaa, aab, aac, ..., zzx, zzz). {az:a:zz} - substitution of all characters from a to zz (a, b, c, ... aa, ab, ..., zx, zz). {az:00:99} - substitution of all numbers from 00 to 99 (00, 01, 02, ..., 98, 99). {az:а:яяя} - substitution of all Cyrillic characters from а to яяя (а, б, ... аа, аб, ... яяю, яяя)
+Characters at the end of the END sequence must be after (in alphabetical order) characters at the beginning of the START sequence.
+Any UTF-8 character sequences can be used{az:a:z} - substitution of all characters from a to z (a, b, c, ..., x, z). {az:aaa:zzz} - substitution of all characters from aaa to zzz (aaa, aab, aac, ..., zzx, zzz). {az:a:zz} - substitution of all characters from a to zz (a, b, c, ... aa, ab, ..., zx, zz). {az:00:99} - substitution of all numbers from 00 to 99 (00, 01, 02, ..., 98, 99). {az:а:яяя} - substitution of all Cyrillic characters from а to яяя (а, б, ... аа, аб, ... яяю, яяя)

-{each:WORD1,WORD2,...}Substitution of specified words WORD1, WORD2, etc., length is not limited.{each:green,blue,red,black} - substitution of words green, blue, red, black. {each:,buy,sell} - substitution of an empty word, then buy and sell
+{each:WORD1,WORD2,...}Substitution of specified words WORD1, WORD2, etc., length is unlimited{each:green,blue,red,black} - substitution of words green, blue, red, black. {each:,buy,sell} - substitution of an empty word, then buy and sell

 {subs:NAME}Substitution of additional words from files in the queries/subs/ folder.
-Instead of NAME, specify the name of the file without the .txt extension.{subs:zones} - substitution of all lines from the file queries/subs/zones.txt
+Instead of NAME, you must specify the filename without the .txt extension{subs:zones} - substitution of all lines from the file queries/subs/zones.txt

-{num:END:START:STEP}The macro iterates through numbers in the specified range in reverse order with the specified step.
-Instead of END, specify the end of the interval, START specifies the beginning of the interval, instead of STEP - the step.
-Fractional numbers are supported.{num:1000:1:10} - substitution of all numbers from 1000 to 1 with a step of 10 (1000,990, 980, ..., 10, 1)
+{num:END:START:STEP}The macro iterates through numbers in the specified range in reverse order with a specified step.
+Instead of END - the end of the interval is specified, START indicates the beginning of the interval, instead of STEP - the step.
+Fractional numbers are supported.{num:1000:1:10} - substitution of all numbers from 1000 to 1 with a step of 10 (1000, 990, 980, ..., 10, 1)

 This video covers:

-• the {az} macro on the example of parsing with inurl: to increase the number of queries and, consequently, results
+• the {az} macro using parsing with inurl: as an example to increase the number of queries and results accordingly

-• the {each} macro on the example of parsing suggestions to generate word combinations
+• the {each} macro using suggestion parsing as an example for generating word combinations

 $query site:{subs:zones} {az:aa:zz}

-Suppose one of the parsing queries was viagra, and the following list of zones is in the queries/subs/zones.txt file: com, net, org, then the following set of combinations will be parsed:
+Suppose one of the queries for parsing was viagra, and the file queries/subs/zones.txt contains the following list of zones: com, net, org, then the following set of combinations will be sent for parsing:

 viagra site:com ab